2026 North Atlantic right whale calving season

 How do researchers monitor North Atlantic right whales?

 Researchers track and monitor North Atlantic right whales because their populations are so low and threatened by human activity.
-Scientists observe them from the air, the shore, underwater, or on a boat.
+Scientists observe them from the air, shore, underwater, or on a boat.

 Can I see North Atlantic right whales?